ArchitectingSoftware/cs575-webarch-state-example/README.md

 The purpose of this project is to demonstrate the angular framework, discuss modern web architectures, and show how state can be managed in angular applications.

+Please note that this project was built to intentionally show both **good** and **bad** practices of state managment so that I can discusss them in class with respect to web architecture best practices.

+## Installing

 After cloning from git, ensure you have [NodeJS](https://nodejs.org/en/) installed, and the [Angular CLI](https://github.com/angular/angular-cli) utility.
 To build the app you need to pull the node dependencies via `npm install`.
 After that you can run the app in the development server using `ng serve`.

 ## Code scaffolding